NewRussiaCC Logo

 1st rehearsalRussian cast starts rehearsing

-American cast starts rehearsingAmerican Cast On Monday November 15th, two weeks later the Russian team, Americancast started rehearsing with artistic director Oleg Golub.The location was changed.
+American cast started rehearsingAmerican Cast On Monday, November 15th, two weeks later the Russian team, and Americancast started rehearsing with artistic director Oleg Golub.
+The location was changed.
 One member of the Russian-speaking community (who wants to be incognito) provided for the play production recently bought a house in downtown Albany.
-House is empty, warm with a large bright room suitable for practicing.
+The house is empty, and warm with a large bright room suitable for practicing.
 Thank you!

 Stage props